 Scandinavia – Fjords and funiculars

 So which would be your favourite route?
-Get lots more inspiration for travel by train in Europe in the On the Luce ‘European Rail Travel Ideas Book’, launching in 2018.
+Get lots more inspiration for travel by train in Europe in the On the Luce ‘European Rail Travel Ideas Book’, launching early 2019.